varjagg/varjagg.github.io/_posts/2024-05-01-worlds-loudest-lisp-program.md

 ## Processes

 First step in establishing reliability baseline was to come up with abstraction for isolated tasks to be used both on the central and on the nodes.
-We built it on top of a threadpool, layering on top of it an execution abstration with start, stop and fault handlers.
+We built it on top of a threadpool, layering on top of it an execution abstraction with start, stop and fault handlers.
 These tie in to a watchdog monitor process with straightforward decision logic.
 An Evacsound entity would run a service registry where a service instance would look along these lines:

 {% highlight lisp linenos %}
 (register-service site (make-instance 'avc-process :service-tag :avc